ZestyTechnology/zesty-docs/docs/nimble_dual/assembly.rst

 ------

 .. figure:: images/2_step03.svg
-    :alt: Mount Dual base on Chimera
+    :alt: Mount C/C base on Chimera/Cyclops
     :height: 400px
     :width: 286px

-    Insert PTFE tubing into Chimera
+    Insert PTFE tubing into Chimera/Cyclops

-    * Take the heat sink of the Chimera and insert some PTFE liner into the filament holes.
+    * Take the heat sink of the Chimera/Cyclops and insert some PTFE liner into the filament holes.
     * Make sure the liner protrudes the top of the heat sink by exactly 3 mm.
-This is only if the Dual base is bolted directly on top of the Chimera/Cyclops hot end.
+This is only if the C/C base is bolted directly on top of the Chimera/Cyclops hot end.
     * If an adapter is used, make sure the PTFE tube sticks up through the adapter by 3 mm.
-The Dual base has space in the bottom to lock the PTFE tube into place.
+The C/C base has space in the bottom to lock the PTFE tube into place.

 Step 4
 ------

 .. figure:: images/2_step04.svg
-    :alt: Mount Dual base on Chimera
+    :alt: Mount C/C base on Chimera/Cyclops
     :height: 400px
     :width: 286px

-    Mount Dual base on Chimera or adapter
+    Mount C/C base on Chimera/Cyclops or adapter

-    * Mount the Dual base on the Chimera.
+    * Mount the C/C base on the Chimera/Cyclops.
 Use 3 M3 screws (part V) for this.
-    * If the Dual is mounted using an adapter, check the adapter page to see if additional steps need to be taken.
+    * If the C/C is mounted using an adapter, check the adapter page to see if additional steps need to be taken.

 Step 5